 The OAB’s Inspiring Women In Broadcasting Award recipient will receive:

-- Full Delegate Pass to the OAB Conference with invitation to President’s Mixer.
+- Full Delegate Pass to the OAB Conference with invitation to the Welcome Reception.

-- Opportunity to sit on the professional panel during OAB Career Day (March)
+- Opportunity to participate as a speaker during OAB Career Day

 - Attend an OAB Board Meeting

 - Job Shadow 3 OAB Board Members throughout the year as well as Career Development/Mentorship/Coaching calls with Board Members.